 Productivity ultimately drives profit.
 And with increased pressure to downsize and automate, there is more stress than ever for employees to be productive.

 While improving employee productivity may feel complex, it really comes down too making information easier to find.
-If you are still questioning the validity of an employee intranet, it’s time to ask yourself, What Would You Do 28% More Time in Your Day?
+If you are still questioning the validity of an employee intranet, it’s time to ask yourself, What Would You Do with 28% More Time in Your Day?

 If you are curious what the future holds for intranets, check out our post on 2020 Intranet Trends.